JordanRL/Fermat/docs/index.md

 Provides a consistent way to perform **arbitrary scale math** without making it easy to accidentally use PHP features (such as arithmetic operators or built in functions) that will reduce scale by casting to native `int` or `float` types.

+This is accomplished by providing an arbitrary scale implementation of all math functions which might be performed on a variable with the `integer` or `float` types.

 ### Complex math functions

 Enables the use of common complex math tasks, such as working with basic statistics functions, while still preserving arbitrary scale.

 ### Non-Integer & non-float number types

-Provides a framework for working with non-integer and non-float math concepts such as fractions, coordinates, imaginary numbers, complex numbers, and shapes.
+Provides a framework for working with non-integer and non-float math concepts such as fractions, coordinates, imaginary numbers, and complex numbers.

 ### Abstraction of math concepts